How alcohol and caffeine can affect the digestive system

-If you’re like most adults, caffeine is a part of your daily routine and helps wake you up and keep you going.
-But while caffeine certainly has its perks it can pose problems too.
-Excessive caffeine can have a negative impact on digestion, especially if you’re susceptible to digestive problems.
-Likewise, too much alcohol can also interfere with digestive processes.
+If you’re like most adults, caffeine is a part of your daily routine and helps wake you up and conquer your day.
+But while there are benefits of coffee it may pose problems for your digestion.
+Excessive caffeine can have a negative impact on gut health and cause bowel problems.
+Likewise, there can be effects of alcohol on the digestive system when over consumed.

 The effects of caffeine on digestion

 Drinking too much caffeine from coffee, tea or other caffeinated beverages can cause or worsen digestive symptoms in some people.
-Caffeine relaxes the lower oesophageal sphincter (LOS), which is a small band of muscle that sits between the oesphagus and the stomach.
-Normally the LOS closes the oesphagus off from the stomach, preventing food from travelling from the stomach back up into the oesphagus.
-Caffeine can cause the LOS to relax, which can allow food to travel backwards triggering indigestion and heartburn in some people.1
+Caffeine relaxes the lower oesophageal sphincter (LOS), which is a small band of muscle that sits between the oesophagus and the stomach.
+Normally the LOS closes the oesophagus off from the stomach, preventing food from travelling from the stomach back up into the oesophagus.
+Caffeine can cause the LOS to relax, which can allow food to travel backwards triggering indigestion and heartburn in some people.

-Due to its acidic nature, caffeine and coffee have also been shown to enhance the production of stomach acid secretions and cause irritation.2 In addition, caffeine‐containing drinks have laxativepotential.
-Coffee can overstimulate the gastrointestinal tract and produces a laxative effect in susceptible people, in as little as four minutes after drinking.3 Even modest doses of coffee and decaffeinated varieties can result in loose stools, which means that the caffeine content isn’t entirely responsible, there may be other substances contributing to this effect.2
+Due to its acidic nature, caffeine and coffee have also been shown to enhance the production of stomach acid secretions and cause irritation.
+In addition, caffeine‐containing drinks have laxative potential.
+Coffee and bowel problems include overstimulation of the gastrointestinal tract which can produce a laxative effect.

 How much is too much?